 We kindle these lights to commemorate the miracles and the wonders and the acts of salvation and the battles that You fought in behalf of our ancestors long ago, at this time, through Your righteous priests.
 And during all the eight days of Chanukah, these lights are holy!
 And we have no right to make use of them, but only to behold them, in order to give thanks and to praise Your great Name, for Your miracles, and Your wonders and Your acts of salvation.

-Afterwards, the family may sing the “Maoz Tzur,” a six-stanza hymn recounting Jewish history, and add other prayers.
+Afterwards, the family may sing a six-stanza hymn titled “Maoz Tzur,” which recounts Jewish history, and add other prayers.
 (You can read a translation here.)

 On the Sabbath (Shabbat), families light the Hanukkah candles before the Shabbat candles.
 Hanukkah candles should burn for at least 30 minutes.
 All the candles are replaced with new candles each evening.